 Today, more than 60% of Spaniards suffer from bruxism in one form or another: daytime, nighttime or even both.

-Therefore, we can say that bruxism is a widespread ailment in society and refers to the involuntary habit of clenching or grinding of the teeth.
-In some cases, bruxism can be mild and may not require treatment, however it is often serious enough to cause complications.
+Therefore, we can say that bruxism is a widespread ailment in society and refers to the involuntary habit of clenching or grinding teeth.
+In some cases, bruxism can be mild and may not require treatment, however, it is often serious enough to cause complications.